- Frequently Asked Questions (FAQs)

 - Ancestral Quest versions 2.x and earlier have not been officially tested, but will likely not run on version of Windows released since Vista.
 Typically, the older the program, the more likely it is that there will be a problem running it on newer operating systems.
 These older versions will experience the same issue with the Help system and default printer as with AQ 11, so the resolves, mentioned above, would be applicable.

-Will Ancestral Quest run on a Chromebook?
+Will Ancestral Quest run on a Chromebook or on mobile devices?

 Unfortunately, the advertising for Chromebooks can be very deceiving--they lead you to believe you can run 'all your apps' if you switch from Windows, but that is not true.
 Chromebooks cannot run traditional computer software.